Marion True

 Marion True (born November 5, 1948) was the former curator of antiquities for the J. Paul Getty Museum in Los Angeles, California.
-True was indicted on April 1, 2005 by an Italian court, on criminal charges accusing her of participating in a conspiracy that laundered stolen artifacts through private collections and creating a fake paper trail; the Greeks later followed suit.
-The trial brought to light many questions about museum administration, repatriation, and ethics.
+True was indicted on April 1, 2005, by an Italian court, on criminal charges accusing her of participating in a conspiracy that laundered stolen artifacts through private collections and creating a fake paper trail; the Greeks later followed suit.
+Though the charges against True were eventually dropped, the legal actions brought to light many questions about museum acquisitions, administration, repatriation, and ethics.

 Early years

 True was born in Tahlequah, Oklahoma, in 1948, and grew up in Newburyport, Massachusetts, where she developed an interest in Greek Antiquities.
 True later received a scholarship to study the classics and fine arts at New York University, NYU.
 True also has a master's degree in classical archaeology from NYU's Institute of Fine Arts, and a PhD from Harvard, where she studied under Emily Dickinson Vermeule.
 True was trained by Cornelius Clarkson Vermeule III, contemporary scholar of Ancient Art and Curator of Classical Art at the Museum of Fine Arts, Boston, from 1957 to 1996.

 In 1982, True joined The Getty as a curatorial assistant and later became a curator in 1986.
 True created a new policy for The Getty in 1987, which required the museum to notify governments when objects were being considered for acquisitions.
 Under this new policy, if a government could prove an object had been illegally exported, the museum would return it.